UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 ## Creating a load balancer

-In this section we will create a load balancer with a public IP address.
+In this section we'll create a load balancer with a public IP address.

 1. Log in to the Azure Stack Hub portal.